Ayanjit/python-UDP-Chat/README.md

 Step 2:
 In another machine connected with the same Wifi or same machine where server is running,
-open another CMD and run -> python chat.py <Server IP>
+open another CMD and run -> python chat.py XXX.XXX.XXX.XXX
+XXX.XXX.XXX.XXX is the ServerIP.
 When you started the server, it prints it's IP.
 You can open more than one CMD and run the same command to spawn multiple client.